PaintYourDragon/p9813/README.txt

 two commands, "make unload" and "make load", that will disable the serial port functionality (enabling bitbang mode), and restore it (enabling Arduino, etc.), respectively.
-Remember to ALWAYS "make load" when you are done using bitbang mode...especially on Linux systems, where this selection is persistent between reboots.
+Remember to ALWAYS "make load" when you are done using bitbang mode.
 Forgetting this step can be very aggravating later on when trying to do normal serial communication such as Arduino programming.
 This is a non-issue with the Windows driver, which can switch between serial and bitbang modes transparently.